logto-io/docs/docs/docs/recipes/protect-your-api/README.md

 All the API Resources record registered in Logto **Admin Console** will be shared across all your applications.
 :::

-## Register the API resources to the Logto SDK
+## Integrate the resources into your client application authorization flow

-Once we have your API resource well registered at the Logto server, we may step forward to your application and let Logto SDK do its works.
+Once we have your API resource well registered at the Logto server, we may move forward to your applications and see how Logto SDK works.

 :::note
-If you haven't integrate Logto SDK with your application yet, we highly recommend you to go through our SDK's [**Integration Guide**](../integrate-logto/README.md).
+If you haven't integrated Logto SDK with your application yet, we highly recommend you to go through our SDK's [**Integration Guide**](../integrate-logto/README.md).
 Logto has various SDKs developed for you.
 Stick with your business, and let us do the "heavy-duty."
 :::

-With Logto SDK, all you need is to pass-in those resource indicators to the SDK as a config parameter when it is initiated.
+With Logto SDK, all you need is to pass those resource indicators to the SDK configs when it is initiated.

 <Tabs>